thenewobjective/versioned-lexical-search-interface/README.md

 This project was created to support the Master's Thesis of Alex Garcia in 2012.

-See the `Prototypes` folder for pictures.
+See the `documents` folder for details.

 Contributors: